travis-ci/travis-sso/README.md

 ### Limiting Users

-Optionally, any mode takes an `authirzed?` callback you can use to limit user access:
+Optionally, any mode takes an `authorized?` callback you can use to limit user access:

 ``` ruby
 use Travis::SSO,